LeeCampbell/IntroToRx/content/02_KeyTypes.md

 That middle section is the messiest, but it's also most representative of the kind of activity this operator is designed to deal with.
 Remember, the whole point here is that we're expecting to see flurries of activity, and if those represents filesystem activity, they will tend to be slightly chaotic in nature, because storage devices don't always have entirely predictable performance characteristics (especially if it's a magnetic storage device with moving parts, or remote storage in which variable networking delays might come into play).

 With this measure of recent activity in hand, we can spot the end of bursts of activity by watching for when `oustanding` drops back to zero, which is what the observable referred to by `zeroCrossing` in the code above does.
-(That's just using the `Where` operator to filter out everything except the events where `outstanding`'s currently value returns to zero.)
+(That's just using the `Where` operator to filter out everything except the events where `outstanding`'s current value returns to zero.)

 But how does `outstanding` itself work?
 The basic approach here is that every time `source` produces a value, we actually create a brand new `IObservable<int>`, which produces exactly two values.
 It immediately produces the value 1, and then after the specified timespan (2 seconds in these examples) it produces the value -1.
 That's what's going in in this clause of the query expression: